openshift-labs/learn-katacoda/intro-openshift/port-forwarding/intro.md

 To manage a database, it can though be convenient to use a database client running on your own local machine.
 This could be a command line client, or a GUI based application.

-In this course you will learn how to use port forwarding to temporarily expose a database, allowing you to access it from a database tool running on your own local machine.
+In this course you will learn how to access a database using an interactive shell, and also how to use port forwarding to temporarily expose a database outside of OpenShift, allowing you to access it from a database tool running on your own local machine.

 You will be using just the ``oc`` command line tool in this exercise.
 We have left the OpenShift web console enabled if you wish to also explore the resource objects using it.